-(j) Financial disclosures-In the submission letter to the Editor, the authors must list all affiliations with or financial involve-

-(k) Declaration.
-Each manuscript must be accompanied by a letter of declaration to be signed by each author to confirm that they have seen, read and approve the contribution bearing their name.
+(j) Financial disclosures-In the submission letter to the Editor, the authors must be authors must list all affiliations with or financial involvethat they have seen, read and approve the contribution bearing their name.
 (I) Rejections-All manuscripts which are rejected will no longer be returned to the authors.
 Those submitting papers should, therefore, ensure that they retain at least one copy and the reference numbers, if any, of the illustrations.
 The only exception to this will be those manuscripts with colour illustrations which will be returned automatically by Surface Mail.